Create a child-friendly felt nativity set that grows with your family. Free printable patterns for an interactive Christmas tradition!

 Now that the detailing is done and the wiseman is assembled, we need to add his backing.

-Rough cut a piece of your sheet adhesive to fit your figure.
+Rough cut a piece of your chosen adhesive sheet to fit your figure.

-Iron the adhesive piece the the back of the front of your figure.
+Iron the adhesive piece to the backside of the front of your figure.
 Be sure to follow manufacturer’s instructions.

 Mine specified a dry iron at silk setting for 2 seconds.